firdausraginda/develop-tap-github/README.md

 > [Singer.io](https://github.com/singer-io) is an open source standard for moving data between databases, web APIs, files, queues, etc. The Singer spec describes how data extraction scripts called **Taps** and data loading scripts called **Targets** should communicate using a standard JSON-based data format over stdout.

-Can using [singer-python](https://github.com/singer-io/getting-started/blob/master/docs/RUNNING_AND_DEVELOPING.md#a-python-tap) library to run singer using Python.
+Can use [singer-python](https://github.com/singer-io/getting-started/blob/master/docs/RUNNING_AND_DEVELOPING.md#a-python-tap) library to run singer using Python.

 To install **singer-python**: